-‘General Hospital’ Spoilers: Cassadine Island Secrets-Is Helena Alive To Reveal Them Herself?
+‘General Hospital’ Spoilers: Cassadine Island Secrets — Is Helena Alive To Reveal Them Herself?

-There are many more secrets to tell on General Hospital and Cassadine Island may hold the biggest of them all.
+There are many more secrets to tell on General Hospital, and Cassadine Island may hold the biggest of them all.
 Strange things happen there, including bringing people back to life.
 It’s no wonder everyone finds it creepy.
 This place is where Helena Cassadine kept Jason Morgan and his son, Jake Webber, captive and away from their families.
 It also continues to hold the key to many secrets that have yet to be revealed.

 Evil can never be destroyed!
 Helena Cassadine's dark legacy continues on @GeneralHospital! —> https://t.co/1WSi81FFnU #GH pic.twitter.com/LvkyjcfMvo